ferdiwo/dsp/lessons/statistics/2-4-cohens_d.md

 ```
 Cohen's d: -0.09
 ```
 The difference in means is -0.09 standard deviations between first born babies and other babies.
-This value is relatively small and therefore not significant.
-This could be lead back to outliers or insufficient data.
+This difference is relatively small and therefore not extremely significant.
+But compared to pregnacy lengths for first-born and other children, the difference in means is even bigger, since Cohen's d for pregnancy length was about 0.029 standard deviations.
+Therefore, the fact if a child is the first-born child or not, has a bigger effect on the weight of the baby, than the length of the pregnancy.